-Fund Facts: Fund Facts is a document that fund managers are required to provide for each mutual fund that they create.
+Fund Facts: A document that fund managers are required to provide for each mutual fund that they create.
 The purpose of Fund Facts is to make it easier for investors to find and use key information about individual mutual funds.
 Each Fund Facts is in plain language, no more than two pages double-sided and highlights key information for investors, including past performance, risks and the costs of investing in the mutual fund.
-Dealers must provide Fund Facts to their clients no later than two days after their purchase.
-As of May 30, 2016, mutual fund dealers will be required to deliver Fund Facts to clients before they purchase a mutual fund.
+Dealers must provide Fund Facts to their clients before the client invests in the fund.

 Fund manager: A company that oversees securities.
 The fund manager oversees the operation of investment funds, including deciding which securities to purchase, and in what quantities, and when to buy and sell the securities.
 These decisions are based on the stated objective and strategy of the fund.
 An investment fund offers investors a wider selection of investment opportunities, management expertise and lower investment fees than investors could access on their own.

 Fund of funds: A mutual fund that invests in other mutual funds.
 The investor costs are contained in the Management Expense Ratio (MER) on the fund that the investor owns directly; s/he does not pay the aggregate of all MERs in underlying funds.
 This is in accordance with Section 15.2 of National Instrument 81-106: Investment Fund Continuous Disclosure, which is a specific rule on the calculation of the MER for a fund that holds funds.